mark-simp/camkes/README.md

 `mutex`: demonstrates the use of user-defined connectors in CAmkES

+`picoserver-uboot`: demostrates the use of the libubootdrivers driver framework for use with picoserver, uisng a instance of the library in place of the Ethdriver component

 `rotate`: demonstrates the use of user-defined types as the arguments of an interface

+`secuirty-demo`: demonstrates the use of multiple libubootdrivers drivers (ethernet, filesystem, USB) across multiple CAmkES components, transfering data (keystrokes read by the USB keyboard driver) between a high side and a low side via a ROT-13 cypher, and then transmiting the charaters across the network via ethernet and logging them to the filesystem

 `swapcounter`: